At a Glance

 - Company: Join a caring community dedicated to enriching the lives of our residents.

-- Benefits: Enjoy flexible working hours, a supportive team, and opportunities for personal growth.
+- Benefits: Enjoy flexible hours, a supportive team, and opportunities for personal growth.

 - Why this job: Make a real difference in residents' lives while having fun and building connections.

-- Qualifications: Must hold a UK Driving Licence; experience in care or activities is a plus.
+- Qualifications: Must have a UK Driving Licence; experience in care or activities is a plus.

 - Other info: Be part of a vibrant team that values creativity and community engagement.